JuliaDataScience/JuliaDataScience/contents/dataframes_groupby_combine.md

 ## Groupby and Combine {#sec:groupby_combine}

-In the R programming language, @wickham2011split has popularized the, so called, split-apply-combine strategy for data transformations.
+In the R programming language, @wickham2011split has popularized the so-called split-apply-combine strategy for data transformations.
 In essence, this strategy **splits** a dataset into distinct groups, **applies** one or more functions to each group, and then **combines** the result.
 `DataFrames.jl` fully supports split-apply-combine.
-We will use student grades example like before.
+We will use the student grades example like before.
 Suppose that we want to know each student's mean grade:

 ```jl